jekkilekki/theme-jkl/readme.txt

 Blockquotes can be aligned left or right (in a similar way that images are) using the `"alignleft"` or `"alignright"` classes.

+= Post Formats =

+1. Aside - only styled with a date (no title)
+2. Audio - highlights the featured audio above the Post content
+3. Chat - each paragraph is presented as a dialogue bubble (use blockquote for plain text)
+4. Gallery - highlights 3 layered gallery pictures and the count of number of pictures in the galleries
+5. Image - highlights the Featured Image (or first image) prominently
+6. Link - grabs a screenshot from the first link and features it prominently
+7. Quote - oversized blockquote on a dark background (with Featured Image as background)
+8. Status - styled to look slightly like a Twitter update
+9. Video - highlights the featured video above the Post content

+= Custom Page Templates =

+1. Sidebar Left
+2. Sidebar Right
+3. No sidebar (narrow width)
+4. No sidebar (full width)

+== Development Roadmap ==

+1. Add taxonomy dropdown capability for long lists of Categories or Tags
+2. Add Customizer option to control this
+3. Colorize (to identify) code headings created by Prism.js

 = License =

 JKL WordPress Theme, Copyright (C) 2016 Aaron Snowberger